-The awards showcase how new technology is being created to change people’s lives for the better and the power of technology to transform the lives of people with disabilities was as a strong theme for 2018.
+The awards showcase how new technology is being created to change people’s lives for the better and the power of technology to transform the lives of people with disabilities was a strong theme for 2018.

 This year’s winners included Be My Eyes, which is an accessibility app that uses a smartphone to connect blind people with sighted volunteers.

-The winners also included an app called TapSOS, which was originally designed for the Deaf community and provides a non-verbal way of contacting the Emergency Services.
+The winners also included an app called TapSOS, which was originally designed for the Deaf community and provides a non-verbal way of contacting Emergency Services.